ConEmu/ConEmu.github.io/en/Installation.md

 ![Choose desired version](/img/Installer1.png)

-Actually, there are no differences between 32-bit and 64-bit packages, both contain all required files to run on any Windows.
+There are no differences between 32-bit and 64-bit packages, both contain all required files to run on any Windows.

 Selected MSI installer is unpacked to `%TEMP%` folder and you'll face usual MSI wizard.